wp-plugins/kt-photogallery/readme.txt

 Please not that all methods starting with an underscore are considered internal and are briefly documented here for the sake of completeness.
 Although they are publicly accessible you should not use them directly unless you know what you are doing.

 You do not have to create a new kt_Photogallery instance, there is already one in the global namespace.
 Access all public methods via `$kt_Photogallery`.
-Don't forgett to pull it into the current scope if you want to use it inside a function:
+Don't forget to pull it into the current scope if you want to use it inside a function:

 `function my_function() {
   global $kt_Photogallery;